Sorcha Eastwood: Member of Parliament (2024)

+On 5 November 2024, Eastwood joined the Northern Ireland Affairs Select Committee (NIAC).

 Personal life

-On 8 June 2017, Eastwood married her husband Dale Shirlow in Lisburn.
-With her wedding on the same day as the 2017 UK general election, Eastwood cast an election ballot for herself in her wedding dress.
+On 8 June 2017, Eastwood married Dale Shirlow in Lisburn.
+With her wedding on the same day as the 2017 UK general election, Eastwood cast an election ballot in her wedding dress.

+In 2023, she publicly criticised Belfast City Hospital where her husband was being treated for a rare blood cancer.